andrew-codechimp/HA-Wasp-In-A-Box/README.md

 ```

 - For advanced automations the state of the motion and door sensors are exposed as attributes within the binary sensor.

-- A reset action is provided if you wish to reset the Wasp in a Box sensor to unoccupied.

 ---